scene-connect/libdots/docs/quickstart.rst

 * handles one or more ESDL types
 * can take inputs from other Model Services
 * can produce output to be used by other Model Services
-* can run with multiple workers in parallel sharing the load of simulating multiple ESDL objects of the same type
+* can run with multiple workers in parallel sharing the load of simulating multiple ESDL objects of the same type.
+  The model service orchestrator divides the esdl objects (by giving it a list of esdl id's to process) of the applicable type(s) equally over the number of model services you specified in your simulation request.

 Each model service consists of one Calculation Service, which can have one or more calculation functions.
 Most Calculation Services contain only a single function which contains the logic.
 For this function you